Vanille-N/tree-beamer/README.md

 Slides and sources for presentations of Tree Borrows.

-This branch is specific to the presentation of Tree Borrows to be given at the Toccata meetup in December 2023 at the LMF.
+This branch is specific to the presentation of Tree Borrows to given at the Rust Verification Workshop in Luxembourg (April 2024).
 Other branches may contain material not presented here.

 Related:
 - [Tree Borrows by Example](https://perso.crans.org/vanille/treebor/)